Tesla Powerwall 3 Review

 Powerwall 3 Power Ratings (*est)

-• 11.5 kW Continuous Power
+11.5 kW Continuous Power

-• 15.0 kW Peak Power (10 seconds) *
+15.0 kW Peak Power (10 seconds) *

-• 185 Amp Surge (less than 1 second)
+185 Amp Surge (less than 1 second)

 While the peak power rating is not officially listed, we can make some assumptions based on what we know about the Powerwall 3’s little brother, the Powerwall+, which offers 10kW of peak power for 10 seconds.
 Additionally, we know the LRA (locked rotor amps) rating of the Powerwall 3 is an impressive 185A (initially listed at 150A), which is the maximum amps the inverter can supply (for less than 1 second) when starting a motor such as a compressor or large pump from a standstill.
 For clarification, the LRA rating, also known as the inrush current, can be described as the absolute peak amps or the maximum surge rating that can be sustained for less than 1 second.

-The Powerwall+ has an LRA rating of 118A, equivalent to 28kVA at 240V.
-In comparison, the PW3 has a significantly higher LRA of 185A, equal to an impressive 44kVA at 240V.
+The older Powerwall+ had an LRA rating of 118A, equivalent to 28kVA at 240V.
+In comparison, the new PW3 has a significantly higher LRA of 185A, equal to an impressive 44kVA at 240V.
 For those unfamiliar with kVA (kilo-Volt-Amps), the kW rating roughly equates to 0.8 x kVA.
 Therefore, 44kVA is approximately 35kW (or 17.5kVA at 120V).
 This substantial power output is more than enough to start almost any single-phase motor or clunky old HVAC compressor.
 However, unlike the peak power rating, which can generally be sustained for up to 10 seconds, the absolute maximum surge or LRA output is less than 1 second.
 It is worth noting the LRA is usually measured under standard test conditions at 25°C, so this will likely be lower at higher ambient temperatures or during sustained high continuous loads.

 Pro tip: Using a load calculator is the best way to estimate the maximum peak and surge loads.